IIIF/api/source/api/auth/0.9/index.md

 ```

 ## 3. Interaction with Access-Controlled Resources

-Describes how clients use the services above when interacting with access controlled resources and their descriptions
+This section describes how clients use the services above when interacting with Content Resources and Description Resources.

+These interactions rely on requests for Description Resources returning HTTP status codes `200`, `302`, and `401` in different circumstances.
+In cases other than `302`, the body of the response _MUST_ be a valid Description Resource because the client needs to see the Authentication service descriptions in order to follow the appropriate workflow.
+Any response with a `302` status code will never be seen by browser-based client script interacting via the `XMLHttpRequest` API.
+The reported response will be the final one in the chain, and therefore the body of redirection responses is not required to be the Description Resource's representation.

-### Binary Access
+### 3.1.
+All or Nothing Access

-If the server does not support degraded access to the Content Resource, and the user is not authenticated, it _MUST_ return a response with a 401 (Unauthorized) HTTP status code for the corresponding Description Resource.
-This response _MUST NOT_ include a `WWW-Authenticate` header, and if basic authentication is required, then it _MUST_ be delivered from a different URI listed in the `@id` field of the access cookie service description.
+If the server does not support multiple tiers of access to a Content Resource, and the user is not authorized to access it, then the server _MUST_ return a response with a `401` (Unauthorized) HTTP status code for the corresponding Description Resource.

-If the user is authenticated (via the authentication services) but not authorized, or the server determines that authorization will never be possible, then the server _MUST_ respond to further requests for the Description Resource with the 403 (Forbidden) HTTP status code.

-If the user is authorized for a Description Resource, the client can assume that requests for the described Content Resources will be authorized.
+If the user is authorized for a Description Resource, the client can assume that requests for the described Content Resources will also be authorized.
 Requests for the Content Resources rely on the access cookie to convey the authorization state.

-### Degraded Access
+### 3.2.
+Tiered Access

+If a server supports multiple tiers of access, then it _MUST_ use a different identifier for each Description Resource and its corresponding Content Resource(s).
+For example, there _MUST_ be different Image Information documents (`/info.json`) at different URIs for each tier.
+When refering to Description Resources that have multiple tiers of access, systems _SHOULD_ use the identifier of the version that an appropriated authorized user should see.
+For example, when refering to an Image service from a Manifest, the reference would normally be to the highest quality image version rather than a degraded version.

-If a server supports degraded access for users that are not authenticated, then it _MUST_ use a different identifier for the degraded resource from that of the higher quality version.
-When the higher quality resource is requested and the user is not authorized to access it, the server _MUST_ issue a 302 (Found) HTTP status response to redirect to the degraded version.
+When a Description Resource is requested and the user is not authorized to access it and there are lower tiers available, the server _MUST_ issue a `302` (Found) HTTP status response to redirect to the Description Resource of a lower tier.

-If the server supports degraded access and the user is authenticated but not authorized for the higher quality version of the Content Resource, or the server determines that authorization will never be possible, then the server _SHOULD_ respond to requests with the 302 (Found) HTTP status code and the `Location` header set to the degraded version's URI.

-### Multiple Authentication Services

-Order of preference for access cookie services

-if multiple try in order until you succeed or run out.
+When there are no lower tiers and the user is not authorized to access the current Description Resource, the server _MUST_ issue a `401` (Unauthorized) response.
+The client _SHOULD_ present information about the Login and/or Clickthrough services included in the Description Resource to allow the user to attempt to authenticate.

 ## 4. Workflow from the Server Perspective

 _This section is informative we hope_